michaeltelford/dotfiles/README.md

 # Dotfiles

 Quick setup of an awesome development environment on any *nix machine.
-Boom!

 ## Includes

 - Bash customisations (aliases, functions, git prompt etc.)
 - Homebrew (or Linuxbrew) packages
 - Docker functionality
-- Ruby interpreters and gems
+- Ruby interpreters (using `rbenv`) and gems
 - ...

 ## Dependancies